gbrault/jpjwidgets/README.md

 # jpjwidgets
 Jupyter Python+Javascript Widgets<sup>1</sup>: link javascript variables with Kernel Python variables and vice-versa.

+> **_Note:_** One way to create a communication channel from the frontend to the backend is to open an HTTP Server, but there is also another way: ipybus.
+> See associated readme for further discussion

 jpjwidgets is not a replacement<sup>2</sup> for ipywidgets, it is just a complement which fill some gaps and brings some 'innovations'

   * The most differentiating feature is that jpjwidgets brings a REST API, built by the application designer, embedded in the notebook